Chapter 01 - Reliable, Scalable, And Maintainable Applications

 • When we have the load parameter, we can then investigate what happen when we increase the load:

-1. Increase the load, keep the same number of resources (CPU/RAM/Network), how does the system perform?
+1. Increase the load (refer to load parameter), keep the same number of resources (CPU/RAM/Network), how does the system perform?

 2. How much resources you need to increase to balance the load back